-The representation on the Triathlon England Council will be provided by the Vice Chair, or such other person mandated by the committee, in the event that the normal representative is unable to attend a particular Triathlon England Council meeting.
+The representation on the Triathlon England Council will be provided by the Vice Chair, or such other person mandated by the Chair, in the event that the normal representative is unable to attend a particular Triathlon England Council meeting.
+It will incumbent on the selected person to ensure they notify the Executive Committee should they not able to attend.

 Finance